-Reef Check Malaysia works to conserve Malaysia's ocean and marine ecosystems.
+Reef Check Malaysia works to conserve Malaysia's ocean and marine ecosystems, while working with local communities to empower them to look after their marine resources.
 Malaysia is part of the Coral Triangle, home to more than 75% of the world's coral species.
-Our Projects are based in 3 locations in Malaysia - Tioman Island, Mersing group of islands, and Mantanani Island.
-Our teams are based on these islands, where they work with the local communities to empower them to look after the marine resources.
+Our projects and teams are based in 6 locations in Malaysia - Tioman Island, Mersing group of islands, Mantanani Island, Redang Island, Semporna and Kota Kinabalu.
+Our aim is to have resilient communities as well as resilient ecosystems.

-Coral reefs provide food source and employment for millions around the world, especially coastal communities.
-They act as an important carbon sink, which helps in our fight against climate change.
-Despite being ecologically and economically important, coral reefs are under increasing threats from human pressures such as overfishing, marine litter, sewage pollution, unsustainable tourist numbers, and coastal development.
-They also face natural threats from climate change and global warming.
+Coral reefs are a food source, providing employment for millions around the world, especially coastal communities.
+They are a habitat, nursery, feeding and breeding ground for marine life.
+They also act as an important carbon sink.
+Despite being important, reefs face increasing threats, affecting their health and resilience; through human pressures such as overfishing, pollution, unsustainable tourism, and coastal development, as well as natural threats from climate change and global warming.

 We monitor coral reef health annually at about 300 sites, using the data to develop site-specific reef management and conservation plans.
 We rehabilitate recently damaged reefs, and promote environment-friendly tourism practices.
 We equip island communities with skills to manage their marine resources, and with alternative livelihood trainings to reduce dependency on the marine environment.
 We advocate for policy changes and local participation through co-management in marine parks.